asztell/react-class-node-redux-ts/README.md

 ## NICE TO HAVE

+1. create a mapping doc between class component / redux based and functional component / context based apps
-1. use testcafe to add integration testing
+2. use testcafe to add integration testing